charlottia/i2c_obs/README.md

 I²C, oh!
 Big stretch.

+**pls note**: this relies on [hdx](https://github.com/charlottia/hdx), which is kinda bulky and old and I don't recommend building it -- it'll build half of nixpkgs.

 ## Usage

 The only board this is configured to run with right now is the iCEBreaker, but